5 Best Websites for Hiring a Virtual Assistant

 - Work on nights, weekends, and holidays.

-Prialto uses a thorough onboarding process—your Engagement Manager documents your processes and preferences for all tasks, and you simply forward requests for your support to your dedicated assistant.
+Prialto uses a thorough onboarding process—your Engagement Manager documents your processes and preferences for all tasks, and you simply forward requests for support to your dedicated assistant.

 SLAs include responses to instant messaging in 13-30 minutes and emails in 30 minutes to one hour.
 You give feedback to the managers who coach assistants and continually improve performance.

 - Fifty-five hours (about two and a half days) per month (one-third of a full-time employee).